What Does the Bible Say About Prayer for the Dead?

 10. 1 Peter 1:17 – “Since you call on a Father who judges each person’s work impartially, live out your time as foreigners here in reverent fear.”
 This encourages righteous living during one’s life as what counts before God.

-See also What Does the Bible Say About Restoration?
+See also What Does the Bible Say About Encouraging One Another?

 While these verses do not directly address prayer for the dead, they provide insights into biblical perspectives on life, death, and the afterlife, offering context for understanding the broader Christian views on this topic.